Medomsley Detention Centre: Neville Husband

 Husband targeted boys who spent time in care and were unlikely to have family support.
 One victim, Kevin Young, described him as "one of the most power crazed men I have come across and I have met some violent people".
 Husband tied up and blindfolded Young, ordered him to strip naked and took pornographic photographs of him.
 A victim described being assaulted by Husband every day, with Husband apologising each time and promising not to do it again.
 The victim said "The more I complained, the worse it got" and during each attack, he pleaded with Husband to stop.
 Husband responded by promising not to do it again and threatening that the boy "could be found hung in a cell" if he dared tell anyone.
 Husband also overpowered a victim by threatening him with a knife.
+One victim aged just under 18 who made a complaint to the police about Husband immediately after being released was threatened by police that it was a criminal offence to make such allegations against a prison officer; being on licence he risked being sent back to Medomsley.

 In 2007, the Crown Prosecution Service refused to prosecute Husband for abusing a boy in Deerbolt youth offenders' institution, saying charges would be "not in the public interest".

 While working in Medomsley in 1985, Husband was caught with pornography and sex toys in his locker and moved to Frankland prison, facing no further action.
 He had also been investigated for smuggling pornography into prison a decade before starting in Medomsley and was arrested in 1969 for possessing pornographic images of teenage boys, while working in Portland Borstal, Dorset.
 He faced no action after claiming these pornographic images were research for a book.
 The images included photographs of boys in Portland Borstal and sado-masochistic images of boys.

 Husband was married with one child.
-After he finished working in prisons, he became a minister at the United Reformed Church and ran two churches.
+After he finished working in prisons in 1990 he was awarded the Imperial Service Medal for long and meritorious service.
+In 1994 he became a minister at the United Reformed Church and ran two churches.
 He kept thousands of child pornography images on computers in his home and church office along with sex aids and sexually explicit novels and videos.

 His release from prison in 2009 alarmed victims.
 When he died in August 2010, victims expressed relief, with one saying he "would always have been a risk as long as he was alive."

-By March 2019, there were around 300 allegations against Husband, which Durham Constabulary expected to become "considerably higher".
+An inquiry ordered by the Ministry of Justice attributed 343 offences to Husband, "possibly the most prolific sex offender in British history", and exposed "shameful failings" by authorities, in their report in 2025.
+This led to apologies from Durham Constabulary and the MoJ, which also apologised on "behalf of all governments, past and present".